fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-4.js %}

 Click [here](http://jsfiddle.net/fusioncharts/577w5/) to edit the above chart.

-## Show/hide the gauge border
+## Show/Hide the Gauge Border

 Set the value of the `showGaugeBorder` attribute to `0`, to hide the gauge border.